bashfulrobot/ubuntu-cloud-init-kvm/README.md

 # ubuntu-cloud-init-kvm

 shell script to deploy a new Ubuntu (Focal) cloud image on KVM.
+Once the guest tools have established the new IP, a message is sent to Telegram with the new VMs IP address.

 ## scripts